horriblename/hyprgrass/README.md

 ### Custom Commands

-You can also bind gesture events to dispatchers, it currently uses the builtin bind keyword like keybinds.
+You can also bind gesture events to dispatchers, it currently uses the built-in bind keyword like keybinds.
 This will likely change in the future.

 #### Syntax